Kyle Baillie

 Kyle Baillie (born April 7, 1991) is a Canadian rugby union player.
-He plays as a flanker or lock for the Canadian national team and the Toronto Arrows of Major League Rugby (MLR).
-He previously played for NOLA Gold.
+He plays as a flanker or lock for the Canadian national team and New England free jacks in Major League Rugby (MLR).

+He previously played for NOLA Gold and the Toronto Arrows in the MLR.

 Professional career

 Baillie previously played for the Ohio Aviators in the now defunct PRO Rugby.

-He also played for the London Scottish in the Green King IPA Championship and had a trial at Saracens on loan from London Scottish.
+He also played for the London Scottish in the Greene King IPA Championship and had a trial at Saracens on loan from London Scottish.

 In 2019, Baillie signed with the NOLA Gold of Major League Rugby.
 He was made the team's captain for the 2021 season.

+He would then play one season for the Toronto Arrows in 2022 making 15 appearances.
+Then moving on to Old Glory DC in 2023 scoring 2 tries in 10 appearances.